tremv/tremv_plot/README.md

 <p>

 This is a pre-release version, as some planned feature are yet to be implemented.
-Precompiled binaries for Windows and Linux can be downloaded from the [release page](https://github.com/tremv/tremv_plot/releases).
+Precompiled binaries for Windows, MacOS and Linux can be downloaded from the [release page](https://github.com/tremv/tremv_plot/releases).